EDS Physical Therapy Book & Free Webinar: “Living Life to the Fullest with Ehlers-Danlos Syndrome”

 We appreciate your Facebook shares, Likes and Comments

-13 thoughts on “EDS Physical Therapy Book & Free Webinar: “Living Life to the Fullest with Ehlers-Danlos Syndrome””
+13 Responses to “EDS Physical Therapy Book & Free Webinar: “Living Life to the Fullest with Ehlers-Danlos Syndrome””

 1. It’s a great and needed thing.
 But it’s $70.
 And not available as an ebook.
 And we’d need our own copy and at least one copy for therapists.
 I’m currently working with a hypermobility knowledgable PT and a Pilates instructor who is specializing in MS and EDS.
 It would have been great to add this to the mix.
 But very few of us will be able to afford to…